MXKhronos/Revive-ZSharpScript/docs/Class/Audio.md

 ---

 ### Description
-Audio is a ZSharp library derived from Revive Engine's Audio Librar.
+Audio is a ZSharp library derived from Revive Engine's Audio Library.
 It easy and convenient to play [ZSound](ZSound) on the fly.

 ### Properties